ebrard/ebrard.github.io/_drafts/2017-04-02-execution-dashboard.md

 - `origin` is null (We want the job, not the components)
 - `message_type = 'end'`

-Metrics (`duration` and `count`) will be aggregated by the reporting tool, a smart decision here is to select the average function, just to be sure.
+Metrics (`duration` and `count`) might be aggregated by the reporting tool, a smart decision here is to select the average function, just to be sure.

-In any case, to prevent the reporting solution from aggregating metrics, we need to add the the `pid` (Tableau internal) or the
-`system_pid` to the dimensions we use.
+In any case, to prevent it from aggregating metrics, we need to add the the `pid` (Talend internal) or the `system_pid` to the dimensions we use.
 Both are unique (at least within a day).

 With all these in mind, it's quite straightforward to build an execution dashboard like this one: